Having a house built can be a daunting task for first home owner / builders, common complaints I hear include hidden costs and ‘tricky’ builders.

 For someone within the industry who is familiar with domestic builders marketing, competition, specifications, contracts and soil conditions encountered in Adelaide I argue there is a reasonable explanation for almost all these so called hidden costs and that the market has forced the domestic builders to operate in this manner.

-Project (or domestic) builders all produce pamphlets and web pages advertising beautiful houses with list prices accompanied with an asterisk advising you of the various conditions.
+Project (or domestic) builders all produce pamphlets and web pages advertising beautiful houses in house plan books with list prices accompanied with an asterisk advising you of the various conditions.

 As a general rule, project builders price their houses for optimum conditions; flat un-vegetated land with stable natural (no fill) un-reactive soil and no nearby trees and a very basic level of finish to keep prices down.
 Whilst these optimum conditions are feasible they are not often encountered in Adelaide.